Interferon for Genital Warts (Human Papillomavirus)

 It is unknown how well interferon works when it is injected into the base of a wart.
 Some studies show that the interferon cream can be helpful, but it is not available everywhere.1

-Interferon injected into warts has more flu-like side effects such as:
+Interferon injected into warts has side effects such as:

 See Drug Reference for a full list of side effects.
 (Drug Reference is not available in all systems.)